CharlieMcGoldrick/ci-ms5-spudscan/README.md

         - **Average Image Study:** Conduct an average image study to investigate the common features in healthy, early blight, and late blight leaves.
         - **Data Annotation:** Annotate the images with specific symptoms such as leaf spots, discoloration, and lesions.
         - **Symptom Feature Extraction:** Use image processing techniques to extract features related to these symptoms.
-        - **Correlation Analysis:** Perform statistical analysis to determine the correlation between these symptoms and the health categories (healthy, early blight, late blight).
-        - **Visualization:** Create visualizations such as scatter plots, heatmaps, and annotated average images to illustrate the correlation.
+        - **Visualization:** Create visualizations such as heatmaps, and annotated average images to illustrate the correlation.

 [Back to top ⇧](#table-of-contents)